Autoloading

 The final result should look like this:

-• Restart webman by running php start.php restart (Note: you must restart for the changes to take effect).
+• Run php start.php restart to restart webman (Note: a full restart is required for changes to take effect)

-• Edit the composer.json file and add the files you want to load under autoload.files:
+• Edit composer.json and add the files to load under autoload.files:

 "files": [